200 Meters (film): Production

 The film was shot in Tulkarm in the West Bank in 2019.

 Release

 200 Meters had its world premiere in the 17th edition of the Giornate degli Autori section at the 77th Venice International Film Festival on 9 September 2020.
-It was screened at the El Gouna Film Festival in October 2020 and at 51st International Film Festival of India under ICFT UNESCO Gandhi Medal in January 2021.
+It was screened at the El Gouna Film Festival in October 2020 and at 51st International Film Festival of India under IFFI ICFT UNESCO Gandhi Medal in January 2021.
 It had an international release on 9 June 2021 and a limited release in USA by Film Movement on 18 November 2022.
 It was released on VOD by Film Movement Video on 6 December 2022.

 Reception

 Box office

 200 Meters grossed $76,670 in France and Italy.

 Critical response

 The review aggregator website Rotten Tomatoes reported a 90% approval rating, with an average score of 7.5/10, based on 20 reviews.